josh-justjosh/parkrun-Cancellations/_pages/parkrun Cancellations.md

         </div>
         <br />
         <table style="width: 100%">
-            {% for row in site.data.countries-data %}
+            {% for row in site.data.parkrun.countries-data %}
                 <tr>
                     {% if forloop.first %}
                         {% for pair in row %}